danish061296/iShareBooks/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

-1. Server URL or IP
+1. Server URL or IP   :http://35.236.6.208/
-2. SSH username
+Note: Please paste the following in the terminal after installing gcloud:(apt install gcloud
+2. SSH username:gcloud beta compute ssh --zone "us-west2-a" "swe" --project "alert-shape-286200"
-3. SSH password or key.
+3. SSH password or key: team
     <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.
+4. Database URL or IP and port used.: MySQL Database has been set up inside the gcloud Instance which can be accessed with the same SSH command >>mysql
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-5. Database username
+5. Database username: team4user
-6. Database password
+6. Database password: Secure1234!

-7. Database name (basically the name that contains all your tables)
+7. Database name (basically the name that contains all your tables):team4App
 8. Instructions on how to use the above information.

 # Most important things to Remember